benwhalley/mindframe/docs/mi/setup-consent.md

 Adapt your response.
 Use line breaks to separate different ideas/sentences.
 Use emoji's sparingly if they are appropriate (check the recent conversation and don't repeat them)

+DO NOT CHECK IF THE CLIENT IS READY TO START UNLESS WE HAVE GIVEN THEM ALL THE REQUIRED INFORMATION

 [[speak:response]]